nekoandco/catloafCoffee/_posts/2024-12-05-counting-spoons-scenes-from-life-abroad.md

 layout: post
 tags: autism featured
 title: "Counting spoons: scenes from life abroad."
+subtitle: "This isn't how it was supposed to go."
 ---

 <div class="infoWarning">There are numerous Japanese words used throughout this piece.
 English definitions are provided in the footnotes.</div>